gears1763-2/PGMcpp/README.md

   * A time-domain microgrid modelling code that will work with any time series data (can be non-uniform series of arbitrary length).
   * Support for modelling diesel generators.
 This includes modelling fuel consumption and emissions.
 Up to 30 diesel generators can be modelled simultaneously.
   * Support for modelling hydro, solar, wind, tidal, and wave renewable production assets.
-Any number of assets can be modelled.
+Any number of assets can be modelled (up to memory limitations).
-  * Any number of renewable resource time series can be modelled, with resources being associated with chosen production assets.
+  * Any number of renewable resource time series can be modelled (up to memory limitations), with resources being associated with chosen production assets.
   * Support for modelling lithium ion battery energy storage.
 This includes modelling use-based battery degradation dynamics.
   * Support for modelling both load following and cycle charging dispatch control.
   * Can be either accessed natively in C++, or accessed in Python 3 by way of the provided bindings.